Research partnerships

 Generation Victoria

 Generation Victoria (GenV) is a research project led by the Murdoch Children’s Research Institute.
-GenV focuses on researching Victorian children born between October 2021 and October 2023 and their parents.
-The project aims to help find faster and better ways to predict, prevent and treat many health problems.
-GenV will give a complete picture of the health and wellbeing of an entire generation.
-It is one of the world’s largest child and parent studies.
+GenV is studying the health of Victorian children born between October 2021 and October 2023 and their parents.
+They aim to find faster and better ways to predict, prevent and treat various health issues.

 If your child was born during this two-year period and has hip dysplasia, taking part in VicHip offers you the choice to be involved in GenV.
 As an opt-in option, this will allow the two studies to share information, including data already collected by other services.
 This could help VicHip find causes and treatments for hip dysplasia faster than we can today.